-Complying with the New Zealand approach Setting stock management targets Practical guidance on implementing the statutory requirement to manage stocks at or above BMSY is set out in FNZ's Harvest Strategy Standard.21 The Harvest Strategy Standard is a non-statutory policy statement of best practice for setting fishery and stock targets and limits.
+Complying with the New Zealand approach

+Setting stock management targets

+Practical guidance on implementing the statutory requirement to manage stocks at or above BMSY is set out in the Harvest Strategy Standard.21 The Ministry of Fisheries (FNZ's predecessor) prepared the Harvest Strategy Standard as a non-statutory policy statement of best practice for setting fishery and stock targets and limits.
 Although it is not binding in a legal sense, the Standard has a major influence on FNZ's advice to the Minister on most stock sustainability decisions.
 For each fishery or fish stock, the Standard requires three core targets and limits (together referred to as biological reference points) to be specified.
 Default targets and limits are included in the Standard, but higher targets and limits may be set for specific stocks.
-The three types of biological reference points are: - a management target about which a fishery or stock should fluctuate; - a soft limit below which a stock is considered to be depleted or overfished; and - a hard limit below which a stock is considered to be collapsed.
+The three types of biological reference points are:

+- a management target about which a fishery or stock should fluctuate; - a soft limit below which a stock is considered to be depleted or overfished; and - a hard limit below which a stock is considered to be collapsed.

 The Harvest Strategy Standard and associated operational guidelines describe various ways in which management targets - referred to as MSY-compatible reference points - may be set for a stock.
 22 These targets are normally expressed as either a biomass level (i.e., the tonnage of the stock in a defined area) or a fishing mortality rate (i.e., the rate of extraction of fish).
 Fish stocks are expected to fluctuate around their targets with at least a 50% probability of achieving the target.
-If a stock is below the management target, it does not mean it is overfished or in danger of extinction, and a well-managed stock can be expected to be below the target at least some of the time.23 The crucial distinction from a management perspective is that stocks that are below the soft or the hard limit are in greater need of management intervention than stocks that are fluctuating around their management target.
+If a stock is below the management target, it does not mean it is overfished or in danger of extinction, and a well-managed stock can be expected to be below the target at least some of the time.
+23 The crucial distinction from a management perspective is that stocks that are below the soft or the hard limit are in greater need of management intervention than stocks that are fluctuating around their management target.

 If a stock declines to below the soft limit, a formal, time-constrained rebuilding plan is implemented.
 This plan, although non-statutory, guides the Minister's TAC decisions for the stock.
 Fisheries that fall below the hard limit may be closed so that they can be rebuilt at the fastest possible rate.

-In practice, the management targets and soft and hard limits are set out in national fisheries plans for each fish stock (or groups of similar stocks).
-National fisheries plans for deepwater and highly migratory species have been approved by the Minister24 and draft plans are in place for inshore shellfish, inshore finfish and freshwater fisheries.
-The national fisheries plans are prepared by FNZ, although the Act also enables other parties to prepare fisheries plans.
-A statutory public consultation process is required before the Minister may approve a fisheries plan.
+In practice, the management targets and soft and hard limits are set out in fisheries plans for each fish stock (or groups of similar stocks).
+Fisheries plans may be prepared by FNZ or by any other party and may be approved by the Minister following a statutory public consultation process.
+The Minister has approved national fisheries plans prepared by FNZ for deepwater and middle-depth fisheries, highly migratory species, and inshore finfish fisheries.24 Draft (unapproved) national fisheries plans are in place for inshore shellfish and freshwater fisheries.
+The Minister has also approved industry-prepared fisheries plans - for example, for pāua fisheries PAU 3 and PAU 4.
 If no management targets are set for a stock, then the default settings in the Harvest Strategy Standard are used.

-Planning and purchasing fisheries research Fisheries research planning identifies the research that is necessary to inform the Minister's decisions on TACs and other sustainability measures - for example, fisheries characterisations, biological studies, stock assessments, or resource abundance surveys.
-Research planning processes differ across different types of fisheries.
-In general, responsibility for research planning is shared between FNZ's fisheries managers and scientists, based on the requirements of national fisheries plans and associated annual operational plans.
-The annual operational plans specify the management actions and services to be 21 Ministry of Fisheries (2008).
+Planning and purchasing fisheries research

+21 Ministry of Fisheries (2008).